leq382121/SpoTube/README.md

 $ npm install
 ```

 After that, open up info.json file, enter your facebook email and password, paste the link you wish to download and run the app to download videos.
-Additionaly you can specify the words which possible findings coudl contain to increase the accuracy of results.
+Additionaly you can specify the words which will filter out videos containing them in order to increase the accuracy of results and save data/time.

 ```sh
 $ node get.js